Tim Walton (American football)

-Tim Walton (born March 11, 1971) is an American football coach for the Ohio State Buckeyes of the NCAA who most recently was a defensive coach for the Jacksonville Jaguars and is the former defensive coordinator for the St. Louis Rams of the National Football League (NFL).
+Tim Walton (born March 11, 1971) is an American football coach who currently serves as the co-defensive coordinator, secondary, and cornerbacks coach at Ohio State University.
+He previously had a stint with the Jacksonville Jaguars and is the former defensive coordinator for the St. Louis Rams of the National Football League (NFL).
 He played college football at Ohio State.

-Walton was the secondary coach under head coach Nick Saban when the Louisiana State Tigers won the BCS National Champsionhip in 2003.
+Walton was the secondary coach under head coach Nick Saban when the Louisiana State Tigers won the BCS National Championship in 2003.

 NFL coaching career

 Detroit Lions

 Walton served four years as secondary coach for the Detroit Lions under head coach Jim Schwartz.

 St. Louis Rams

 Walton was hired by the St. Louis Rams as defensive coordinator on February 12, 2013.
 On January 29, 2014, the Rams announced they would not be renewing Walton's contract with the team.
 The Rams quickly hired Gregg Williams, a former Jeff Fisher assistant in Tennessee, to take Walton's place.